Skip to main content

 There are even Aqua Sky Suites that combine all the benefits of AquaClass staterooms with the exclusive spaces, services, and amenities of suites.

-No matter what suite you book, you'll gain access to The Retreat, which encompasses an exclusive restaurant, dedicated lounge, and a private sundeck on select ships.
+No matter what suite you book, you'll gain access to The Retreat, which encompasses an exclusive restaurant, a dedicated lounge, and a private sundeck on select ships.
 Celebrity Constellation, Celebrity Eclipse, Celebrity Infinity, Celebrity Reflection, and Celebrity Solstice do not feature a Retreat sundeck.

 Image